Conversion Rate Optimization (CRO): How to Optimize Conversion Rates for PPC

 - Eye-catching, clickable call-to-action (CTA) – Make sure your CTA button stands out visually, appears clickable and uses short, gain-focused text.

 - User-friendly lead capture form – A good form includes all the fields needed to fulfill your offer, but not so many that prospective clients are visually overwhelmed.
 Think carefully about what information is truly necessary to capture as you build your form.

 - Attractive overall design – Landing pages should be clean and uncluttered, which conveys both trustworthiness and professionalism to prospective clients.
 Design should also be consistent with your brand in order to prevent a disjointed browsing experience for visitors.

 Adhering to these best practices will keep your landing pages relevant and high-quality, which will lead to a valuable boost in both CRO and Quality Score.
-Try out WordStream’s easy-to-use landing page software to create optimized pages quickly and easily.
+Try out WordStream’s free Landing Page Grader to see if your AdWords landing pages are optimized for conversions.